eldronzhou/pyplink/README.md

 # pyplink
-Self-contained python C interface to read plink bed files.
+Self-contained python C interface to read the genotypes from plink bed files into the matrix format.

 Usage: